-Mr Woodall stated he thought it was also important to inform the Executive Council whether or not the date that was put out as the date which ALMR is transitioning to TDMA is a feasible date and really have to know the number of radios that can be there effectively.
-He stressed if we're less than 50 percent or we only have 25 percent, then it's important to have an edict that you'd be at that level at a certain time because as long as we have FDMA radios talking to a TDMA radio, it's still just talking at the FDMA level.
-Mr. Woodall briefed, the goal here is to get to TDMA so we may have to move that date, so that we can have a motivation for those people moving forward so that we can hit that goal, and stated the information is needed for the users, but also needed for the Executive Council to clearly understand the ability to reach that goal or whether we need to modify it.
+Mr Woodall stated he thought it was also important to inform the Executive Council whether or not the date that was put out as the date which ALMR is transitioning to TDMA is a feasible date and really must know the number of radios (subscribers) each agency has that can be there (TDMA ready) effectively.
+He stressed if we're less than 50 percent or we only have 25 percent TDMA capable subscribers, then it's important to have an edict that you'd be at a specified level at a certain time because as long as we have FDMA radios talking to a TDMA radio, it's still just talking at the FDMA level.
+Mr. Woodall briefed, the goal here is to get to full TDMA mode, so if that is the goal, then we may have to be flexible and move that date based on subscriber numbers that can operate TDMA, so that we can foster motivation for those agencies moving toward the 100 percent TDMA goal so that we can hit that goal within the reasonably set timeline. this information is needed for the users, but also needed for the Executive Council to clearly understand the ability to reach the set goal (hard date) or whether we need to modify it.

-Colonel Meerstein concurred and noted we're about a year and a half out from a red line for stakeholders to make the purchase for those radios and we really need to move post haste to get this information out.
+Colonel Meerstein concurred and noted we are about a year and a half out from the red line for stakeholders to make the purchase for those radios and we really need to move post haste to get this information out.
 He noted, first up should be to inform the purchase from the XTS 5000s to the 6000s and then also to start that conversation to see if the firmware has been updated or not as well.